AlexandreGrego1/PersonalPortfolioProject/README.md

 I believe that I would be a worthy candidate for your company.
 My career and educational achievements to date show my willingness to work hard in order to achieve my goals.
 I believe that I have the relevant background and mental discipline to successfully work for this reputable company.

-## Updates Since The Instructional Video
+## THE PORTFOLIO

+My portfolio consists